Michele ChengSan Francisco Bay Area, CA

 She often uses music, experimental theatre, and other forms of media to be in dialogue with social issues and cultural identities.
-Taking a journalistic approach through interviews and research, she develops creative projects that reflect the complex issues to create public understanding.
-Examples of her works include: a modern fairy tale about criminal justice (Voir dire, 2018); an experimental music theatre project about Asian women experiences (To Be Heard X Unheard, 2016); an ambisonic & three-screen video piece with hand puppet which reflects the online dating culture (Speed Dating, 2019); a musical card game that triggers laughter and cultural-awareness (Conversation-ish, 2018).
-In 2017, she released a documentary film featuring the narratives of 1.5 generation Taiwanese Americans (OMW, 2015-17), a grant-supported project she produced, directed, and composed.
-The film was recognized as a finalist by Formosa Festival of International Filmmaker Awards (FFIFA) and its soundtrack received award from American Tracks Music Awards.
+Taking a journalistic approach through interviews and research, she develops creative projects that reflect on complex issues in hopes of broadening public understanding as well as her own awareness.
+Examples of her works include: a modern fairy tale about criminal justice (Voir dire, 2018); an experimental music theatre project about Asian women experiences (To Be Heard X Unheard, 2016); an ambisonic & three-screen video piece with hand puppet which reflects the online dating culture (Speed Dating, 2019); among others.
+In 2017, she released a documentary film featuring the narratives of 1.5 generation Taiwanese Americans (OMW, 2017), a grant-supported project she produced, directed, and composed.
+The film was recognized a finalist by Formosa Festival of International Filmmaker Awards (FFIFA) and its soundtrack received award from American Tracks Music Awards.

 At the age of sixteen, Michele was the winner in the category of Digital Music for the u19 Award- a media arts competition for youth inspired by renowned u19- CREATE YOUR WORLD and was hold by Industrial Technology Research Institute (ITRI) in Taiwan in 2007.
-She was then selected as a representative to visit Prix Ars Electronica in Linz, Austria.
-In 2017, she was recognized the winner of The American Prize and a finalist of ASCAP Morton Gould Young Composer Awards for her experimental music theatre project To Be Heard X Unheard.
+She was then selected by ITRI as a representative to visit Prix Ars Electronica in Linz, Austria.
+In 2017, she was recognized a winner of The American Prize for her experimental music theatre project To Be Heard X Unheard.

-Her works have been featured around the world at places including Bing Concert Hall (Stanford, CA), Musée des Beaux-Arts de Dijon (Dijon, France), Conservatoire de musique du Québec à Montréal (Montreal, Canada), National Theater and Concert Hall (Taipei, Taiwan), Emerson Paramount Theatre (Boston, MA), Center for Computer Research in Music and Acoustics (Stanford, CA), Orange County Museum of Arts (Santa Ana, CA), Experimental Media Performance Lab (Irvine, CA), National Taichung Theater (Taichung, Taiwan), White Snake Project (Boston, MA), UCI Illuminations (Irvine, CA), New Music on the Point (Leicester, VT), Laboratoire de musique contemporaine de Montréal (Montreal, Canada), and many more.
+Her works have been featured around the world at places including Musée des Beaux-Arts de Dijon (Dijon, France), Sonic Arts Research Centre (Belfast, Northern Ireland), Podium Gigant (Apeldoorn, Netherlands), Conservatoire de musique du Québec à Montréal (Montreal, Canada), National Theatre & Concert Hall (Taiepi, Taiwan), National Taichung Theater (Taichung, Taiwan), as well as Bing Concert Hall (Stanford, CA), Center for Computer Research in Music and Acoustics (Stanford, CA), Orange County Museum of Arts (Santa Ana, CA), Experimental Media Performance Lab (Irvine, CA), Emerson Paramount Theatre (Boston, MA), among others.
+She has been featured by Sonorities Festival Belfast (Belfast, Northern Ireland), Young Composers Meeting (Apeldoorn, Netherlands), Laboratoire de musique contemporaine de Montreal (Montreal, Canada), New Music Gathering (Portland, OR), White Snake Project (Boston, MA), UCI Illuminations (Irvine, CA), She Scores Festival (Pittsburgh, PA), and New Music On The Point (Leicester, VT).

 Michele also performs with diverse performing groups that feature experimental, classical, world, and pop music.
-Collaborations included Sō Percussion, Yunlin Sharing Chamber Orchestra, Taiko Center of Los Angeles, and Antenna Fuzz.
-She is a co-founder of the interdisciplinary artist collective fff and the experimental pop duet Meoark with composer/songwriter/multi-instrumentalist Hassan Estakhrian, and a member of Stanford New Ensemble (SNE).
+She has shared the stage with Sō Percussion, St. Lawrence String Quartet, Taiko Center of Los Angeles, Antenna Fuzz, Yunlin Sharing Chamber Orchestra, and many artists from various disciplines.
+She is a co-founder of the interdisciplinary artist collective fff, an improv collective led by feminist media artists.
+She also co-founded the experimental pop duet Meoark and is a member at Stanford New Ensemble.